 May I register my child for an older age group?

-Your child should wear comfortable clothes that may get messy.
-For safety, we require closed-toe shoes and masks that must be worn throughout the day.
+Your child should wear comfortable clothes that can get messy or wet.
+Feel free to send a change of clothes.
+For safety, we require closed-toed shoes.
 Children may also need a sweater in case the classroom is cool.

-Though class sizes will range, they will be no smaller than five and no larger than 11 for summer 2021.
-The teacher to student ratio is two teachers and one to two assistants per classroom.
-This will help insure that we can maintain safety protocol and that your child has the individualized attention he or she needs to enjoy his/her experience.
+Though class sizes will range, they will be no smaller than five and no larger than 20.
+Each classroom will have one lead educator and one assistant educator, with one to two teen volunteers assisting.
+A low instructor-to-camp ratio will help ensure that we can maintain proper safety protocols and that your child has the individualized attention they need to enjoy their experience.

 What are the behavior expectations for children?

-Child expectations are posted in each room and are emphasized throughout the week.
+Children are expected to behave within age-appropriate limits and follow the Museum’s basic rules for visiting guests.
+Expectations are posted in each classroom and are emphasized throughout the week.
 In the event of a severe behavior problem, we will call you to pick up your child.
-At our discretion, your child may or may not be allowed to return to class the following day.
+At our discretion, your child may return to camp the following day.

-Who can I contact during the day if I need to leave an emergency message concerning my child?
+Who can I contact to leave an emergency message concerning my child during the day?

-Please call or email the Outreach Programs Manager at 214.756.5852 or email@example.com - messages will be checked frequently.
-If your child has a cell phone with him/her, it needs to be turned off during the day.
-Please do not call your child's cell phone during scheduled program times.
+Please get in touch with Laura Bowles, camp manager, at 214.756.5831, firstname.lastname@example.org or send a message through the Procare app.
+If your child has a cell phone with them, it should stay in their backpack during the day.
+Please do not call your child’s cell phone during scheduled camp times.